Valpo Velvet

-Valpo Velvet is a "mom and pop" ice cream shop in Valparaiso, Indiana.
+Valpo Velvet is a "mom and pop" ice cream shop in Valparaiso, Indiana, United States.
 It has been owned and run by the Brown family since 1947.

 History

 Company

 Opened in 1920 as Valparaiso Home Ice Company, the store offered ice and ice cream products.
 It was owned by Fred Bartz until 1947, upon which time it was purchased by Herbert J. Brown.
 Since that time ownership of the store has remained in the hands of the Brown family; Gordon Brown began working with his father Herbert in 1949.
 In 1997 Gordon's sons Mike and Mark expanded the store's parlor to open an ice cream shoppe, however this closed in 2001 so the Brown family could focus on the ice cream business.
 Throughout the years the Valpo Velvet has operated as a restaurant, a parlor, and in its most recent iteration an ice cream parlor that also serves soups, sandwiches, and salads.

 Until 2009 Valpo Velvet ice cream was sold at Walmart stores in the Portage and Michigan City area.
 Sales for the business increased by $2,000 during their final year at Walmart but despite this success Walmart began allocating less and less room in their store for Valpo Velvet products.
 During this time co-owner Cathy Brown noted in an interview that, "'Over Labor Day they took us out of the freezer door and moved us to an end cap,' Brown said.
 'They tried to say they were trying something new, and, if it did well, they might move us back to the door.
 I think that was false.'"
 Brown speculated that their ice cream was removed from stores to be replaced by Walmart's new Great Value brand.
 With Walmart being one of Valpo Velvet's largest customers, the company had to find another way to make up for lost sales.
 They decided to reopen the Valpo Velvet Shoppe in 2009, and now they will sell soup and sandwiches in addition to ice cream.